urbanjost/M_framework/README.md

 ### suggest one test per program

-There are advantages to each procedure being tested with a seperate program.
+There are advantages to each procedure being tested with a separate program.

 A large number of individual test programs works well with fpm(1).